 With respect to the first proposal, the Company intends to sell and issue up to 4,000,000 shares of Common Stock in a public offering to partially finance the proposed acquisition by the Company of all of the outstanding capital stock of Northern Utilities, Inc. ("Northern Utilities") and Granite State Gas Transmission, Inc. ("Granite State") by means of a stock purchase (the "Proposed Acquisitions").
 At present, the Company's authorized shares of Common Stock available for issuance are insufficient for this purpose.
 If the first proposal is not approved by the Company's shareholders, or if the first approval is approved but the public offering is delayed or is not completed in whole or in part for any reason, then the Company will use a bridge credit facility or other debt financing to finance the Proposed Acquisitions.
-The bridge credit facility provides for a loan of up to eleven months during which period the Company will need to arrange alternative financing.
+The Company has a commitment for a bridge credit facility that provides for a loan of up to eleven months during which period the Company would need to arrange alternative financing.

 A vote of the Company's shareholders is not required to approve the Proposed Acquisitions.
-The Company is contractually obligated to complete the Proposed Acquisitions pursuant to the Stock Purchase Agreement dated as of February 15, 2008 (the "Stock Purchase Agreement") by and among the Company, NiSource Inc. ("NiSource") and Bay State Gas Company ("Bay State") regardless of whether the Company is able to obtain adequate financing.
+The Company is contractually obligated to complete the Proposed Acquisitions, subject to the receipt of certain regulatory approvals and other closing conditions, pursuant to the Stock Purchase Agreement dated as of February 15, 2008 (the "Stock Purchase Agreement") by and among the Company, NiSource Inc. ("NiSource") and Bay State Gas Company ("Bay State") regardless of whether the Company is able to obtain adequate financing.